By the end of training, our general surgery residents perform more than 1,200 surgical procedures

 Baylor Dallas is one of the most active reference hospitals in the nation.
 In 56 operating rooms there are more than 20,000 surgical procedures performed annually.
 Baylor Dallas manages an estimated 20 to 30 percent of all major trauma cases in Dallas and is a Level I Trauma Center.
 The emergency department sees more than 120,000 cases per year.

-We accept nine categorical general surgery residents and three pre-specialty positions each year.
+We accept ten categorical general surgery residents and two pre-specialty positions each year.

 Rotations are conducted in six-week blocks.